utsuboco/r3f-perf/README.md

-graph?: true // show the graphs colorBlind?: false // Color blind colors for accessibility trackGPU?: true // show a graph of the GPU (Experimental, might not be relevant)
+graph?: true // show the graphs colorBlind?: false // Color blind colors for accessibility trackGPU?: true // show a graph of the GPU (Experimental, might not be relevant) openByDefault?: false // show more informations by default
 ```

 ## Usage